GetSetAbhi/High-Level-System-Design/web_crawler/README.md

 Front Queue solved prioritization.
 Back Queue solved Politeness.

+These are high-performance, message queues (e.g., Kafka topics) and act as "buffers in memory" for fast enqueue/dequeue operations, minimizing direct disk reads/writes.

+The back queue is also high-performance message queues (e.g., Kafka topics/partitions) where each queue is typically dedicated to URLs from a single host or domain.

 **Prioritization Strategies**

 Some Prioritization Strategies which can be implemented in the Prioritizer are